 The Bank establishes internal limits and related lending guidelines to manage large exposures and avoid undue concentration of credit risk in its credit portfolio.
-The limits include single customer groupings, connected parties, geographical and industry segments.
-These risks are monitored regularly and the limits reviewed annually or sooner depending on changing market and economic conditions.
+The limits include single counterparty exposure, connected parties and industry segments.
+These risks are monitored regularly and the limits are reviewed annually or sooner depending on changing market and economic conditions.